root-project/root/tree/ntuple/v7/doc/architecture.md

 When a page of a certain cluster is required, the cluster pool reads pages of _active_ columns.
 For instance, if only certain fields are used (e.g., through an imposed model), only the pages of columns connected to those fields are read.
 Columns can be dynamically added (e.g. during event iteration, a new field view is created in a reader).
-The page pool reads ahead a limited number of clusters given by the _cluster bunch size_ option (default = 1).
+The cluster pool reads ahead a limited number of clusters given by the _cluster bunch size_ option (default = 1).
 The read-ahead uses vector reads.
-For the file backend, it additionally coalesces close read requests and uses uring reads when it is available.
+For the file backend, it additionally coalesces close read requests and uses uring reads when available.

 The page source can be restricted to a certain entry range.
 This allows for optimizing the page lists that are being read.